zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Symptoms**

+When you let Zowe create a PKCS12 keystore, some Zowe Desktop applications do not work and messages appear in the log such as the following:
+* ZWES1060W Failed to init TLS environment, rc=1(Handle is not valid)
+* ZWES1065E Failed to configure https server.
+Check agent https setting

-When you let Zowe server install create a PKCS12 keystore, the keystore that is generated cannot be read by ZSS.
+ The keystore that is generated cannot be read by ZSS.
 As such, parts of Zowe cannot be used.

 **Solutions**